About the Club

 General Meetings

-General meetings are held on the second Wednesday of every second month starting at 7.30 pm sharp.
-(Unless otherwise noted, please refer to the meeting dates below.)
-General meetings will adopt COVID 19 safe practices and guidelines.
+General meetings are held on the second Wednesday of every month starting at 7.30 pm sharp (unless otherwise noted), please refer to the meeting dates below.

 Meetings are held at the Salisbury Hotel, 668 Toohey Road, Salisbury Q 4107.
 Come early and enjoy the hotel meals and drinks.

 There is a range of Club branded clothing and accessories available exclusively for Club Members to purchase.
-Members please call Steve on 0418 775 743 to place your order.
+Members please call Leanne on 0417 785 957 to place your order.

 Club History

-The first meeting of the reformed Monaro Club of Queensland Inc. was held in Beenleigh on the 18th June 1986 at the house of Derek Birch.
+The first meeting of the reformed Monaro Club of Queensland Inc. was held in Beenleigh on 18th June 1986 at the home of Derek Birch.

-The first Club Committee comprised of: President, Chuck Peters; Vice President, Derek Birch; Secretary’s, Nerrine Birch and Michelle Carpenter; Treasurer, David Seabrook and Public Relations, Steven Carpenter and Rick Smith.
-Subsequent meetings were held at the Beenleigh Rum Distillery.
+The inaugural Club Committee consisted of: President, Chuck Peters; Vice President, Derek Birch; Secretaries, Nerrine Birch and Michelle Carpenter; Treasurer, David Seabrook; and Public Relations Officers, Steven Carpenter and Rick Smith.
+Subsequent meetings were hosted at the Beenleigh Rum Distillery.

-President’s since then have been: Craig Keene, Carole Peters, Graham Curtis, Jodie Curtis, Rebekka Napper, Mick Gourley, Darryl Lonergan and Terry Post.
-Lindsay Webster was the Club's first Gold Coast coordinator and Derek Birch the original Editor of the Club newsletter.
+Since then, the Club has been led by several dedicated Presidents, including Craig Keene, Carole Peters, Graham Curtis, Jodie Curtis, Rebekka Napper, Mick Gourley, Darryl Lonergan, and Terry Post.
+Lindsay Webster served as the Club’s first Gold Coast Coordinator, while Derek Birch was the original Editor of the Club newsletter.

-September 2010 saw a milestone for the Club - organising and hosting the first Monaro Nationals to be held in Queensland.
-Over 250 Monaro models and their dedicated owners travelled from all over the nation, meeting for a successful, multi-day event in Warwick on the southern Darling Downs.
+A major milestone was reached in September 2010 when the Club organised and hosted the first Monaro Nationals ever held in Queensland.
+More than 250 Monaro models and their passionate owners travelled from across the country to gather in Warwick on the southern Darling Downs for a highly successful multi-day event.

-In June 2016, the Club celebrated its 30th Anniversary, the longevity of the Club is testament to the passion and dedication of Club Members, and the enduring popularity of the Holden Monaro.
+In June 2016, the Club proudly celebrated its 30th Anniversary.
+The longevity of the Club is a testament to the passion, commitment, and camaraderie of our members, as well as the enduring popularity and significance of the Holden Monaro.
+This milestone highlighted not only our shared enthusiasm for these iconic vehicles, but also the strong community that has grown around them.

-In 2022 the Club welcomed the return of Monaro Nationals to the Sunshine State, organinsing and hosting the event in Toowoomba.
-Held from September 29th to October 3rd, Monaro Nationals 2022 was the first nationals to be held post pandemic and proved to be a resounding success.
-Well over 300 cars and an enthusiastic entourage from all corners of Australia were in place for the Show & Shine, with hundreds of entrants, guests and general public attending the spectacular display.
+2022 saw the Club proudly welcome the return of Monaro Nationals to the Sunshine State, taking on the organisation and hosting of the event in Toowoomba.
+Held from September 29th to October 3rd, Monaro Nationals 2022 was the first nationals to take place post-pandemic and proved to be a resounding success.
+Well over 300 cars, along with an enthusiastic entourage from all corners of Australia, gathered for the Show & Shine, with hundreds of entrants, guests, and members of the public attending the spectacular display..

 Cruzetime